AndresUribe1234/Habits-front/README.md

 The app has the following features:

-Habit tracking: Users can create habits and track their progress over time.
+- Habit tracking: Users can create habits and track their progress over time.
-Insights: The app provides insights on users' habits, such as streaks, success rates, and most common habits.
+- Insights: The app provides insights on users' habits, such as streaks, success rates, and most common habits.
-Motivation: The app displays users' progress in a way that helps them stay motivated and continue developing their habits.
+- Motivation: The app displays users' progress in a way that helps them stay motivated and continue developing their habits.
-User accounts: Users can create accounts and save their habits and progress.
+- User accounts: Users can create accounts and save their habits and progress.

 ## Installation

 To install the front-end code, follow these steps:

-Clone the repository: git clone https://github.com/AndresUribe1234/Habits-front.git Install dependencies: npm install
+1. Clone the repository: `git clone https://github.com/AndresUribe1234/Habits-front.git`
+2. Install dependencies: `npm install`
-Set the NEXT_PUBLIC_NODE_URL environment variable in a config file:
+3. Set the `NEXT_PUBLIC_NODE_URL` environment variable in a config file:
-Create a file called config.js in the root directory of the project.
+   - Create a file called `config.js` in the root directory of the project.
-Add the following line to the file: export const NEXT_PUBLIC_NODE_URL = "http://localhost:8000"; (replace http://localhost:8000 with the port where you are running your back-end API).
+   - Add the following line to the file: `export const NEXT_PUBLIC_NODE_URL = "http://localhost:8000";` (replace `http://localhost:8000` with the port where you are running your back-end API).
-Run the app: npm start
+4. Run the app: `npm start`

 Note: The app requires a back-end API to work properly.
-Please refer to the <a href="">Habits API</a> repository for more information.
+Please refer to the [Habits API](https://github.com/AndresUribe1234/Habits-api) repository for more information.

 ## Usage

 To use the app, follow these steps:

-Make sure that the back-end API is running.
+1. Make sure that the back-end API is running.
-Open the app in your browser.
+2. Open the app in your browser.
-Create an account or log in with an existing one.
+3. Create an account or log in with an existing one.
-Add habits that you want to track.
+4. Add habits that you want to track.
-Log your progress daily or weekly.
+5. Log your progress daily or weekly.
-Check your insights and stay motivated!
+6. Check your insights and stay motivated!

 ## Production Environment